-The Cost of Living in Singapore
+The Cost of Living in London

 How much are you paying for a cup of coffee where you are right now?
 If you're living in London, one of the most expensive cities in the United Kingdom and in the world, you know that a cup every day does add up.
 However, if you're an expatriate preparing to move to London, it pays to be prepared when it comes to expenses.
 What will it cost to live there including rent, utilities or your regular flat white at coffee shops?
 Find out what's the cost of living in London.